microsoft/P.808/src/trapping clips/messages/README.md

-# Materials for generate Gold standard stimuli database
+# Materials to generate Gold standard stimuli database

-## for ACR test
+## For ACR test
-All files starting with `ACR_*`.
-They are create based on description in section 6.3.8 of the ITU-T P.808 [1] and [2].
+All files start with `ACR_*`.
+They are created based on description in section 6.3.8 of the ITU-T P.808 [1] and [2].
 The audio clips were created using Bing Speech API.

 Text: